alexvolok/alexvolok.github.io/_posts/2019-12-27-adfv2-rest-api-part3-mapping-pagination.md

 <img src="/assets/images/posts/adf-rest-p3/step1-3.png" alt="Step 1-3" />

-However, the source contains more than 500 rows and the details page shows that only one object was read during fetching from REST.
-This means that only a single page was processed.
+However, the data source contains more than 500 rows and the details page shows that only one object was read during fetching from REST.
+This means that only a single page was processed:

 <img src="/assets/images/posts/adf-rest-p3/step1-4.png" alt="Step 1-4" />

 ### Setting up a pagination rules

 Normally, REST API limits its response size of a single request under a reasonable number; while to return large amount of data, it splits the result into multiple pages and requires callers to send consecutive requests to get next page of the result.
-Therefore, to get all rows a pagination to be configured on a for source data store.
+Therefore, to get all rows a pagination to be configured for a source data store.

 #### Step 1.
 Configure pagination rule

  1. Open a Source Tab of a Copy activity, navigate to “Pagination Rules” and click on “+ New”
  2. Add a pagination rule:
       -	Name: ```AbsoluteUrl```